The causes and types of vision loss in kids

 Sitting close to the TV

-If you think your child may have an eye problem, make an appointment with a children's optometrist near you.
+If you think your child may have an eye problem, make an appointment with a children's optometrist.
 Your child may need glasses or have another eye issue that needs treatment to avoid vision loss.

 Getting good eye care can help a child “live up to their potential by maximizing their vision, whatever that means for that kid,” Prakalapakorn says.